 - Next, add ten cups of cut corn kennels to the stockpot.
 Over medium heat, stir constantly for three minutes.

-- Place two cups of cooled corn inside each bag.
+- Place two cups of cooled cooked sweet corn inside each bag.
 I use a ½ measuring cup because it is easier to fit in the small bags.
 Lay flat and squeeze out as much air as you can.
 Place the bags on a baking sheet to freeze.
 Once frozen, place in a basket and in a deep freeze.

 - When you are ready to enjoy all your hard work, remove the corn from the bag and heat it in a small saucepan over low heat or a microwave-safe container until heating through.
 Add some salt and black pepper for the perfect side dish!